kymatio/kymatio/doc/source/installation.rst

 Installation
 ************

 There are two ways to install kymatio: via the `pip` package management system, or directly from source.
+By default, only the NumPy frontend is available.

 Recommended